-As part of obtaining reasonable assurance about whether the Measure A Building Fund's financial statements are free of material misstatement, we performed tests of its compliance with certain provisions of laws, regulations, contracts, and grant agreements, noncompliance with which could have a direct and material effect on the determination of the Measure A Building Fund financial statement amounts.
+As part of obtaining reasonable assurance about whether the Measure A, General Obligation Bonds, Election of 2010's financial statements are free of material misstatement, we performed tests of its compliance with certain provisions of laws, regulations, contracts, and grant agreements, noncompliance with which could have a direct and material effect on the determination of the Measure A, General Obligation Bonds, Election of 2010 financial statement amounts.
 However, providing an opinion on compliance with those provisions was not an objective of our audit and, accordingly, we do not express such an opinion.
-The results of our tests disclosed no instances of noncompliance or other matters related to the Measure A Building Fund that are required to be reported under Government Auditing Standards.
+The results of our tests disclosed no instances of noncompliance or other matters related to the Measure A, General Obligation Bonds, Election of 2010 that are required to be reported under Government Auditing Standards.